pryre/robin/documents/INTERFACING.md

 # Interfacing
 [Back to index](README.md).

 The Robin flight software can be interfaced using MAVLINK, and is compatible to much of the specification.
 Use of the MAVROS software is highly recommended.
+A listing of supported MAVLINK telemetry can be [found here](/documents/autogen/MAVLINK_SUPPORT.md)

 ## Attitude/Rates Control
 The primary input for controlling the UAV is through the `SET_ATTITUDE_TARGET` message.
 If using MAVROS, it is recommended that you use the plugin `setpoint_raw` for sending commands.
 All `type_mask` options are supported for this message, so it is possible to do full attitude control, full rates control, or anything in between.